liflab/beepbeep-3-book/markdown/advanced/README.md

 ### Context

 In addition, each processor instance is also associated with a <!--\index{processor!context} \textbf{context}-->**context**<!--/i-->.
-A context is a persistent and modifiable map that associates names to arbitrary objects.
+A context is a persistent and modifiable map associating names to arbitrary objects.
 A processor's context can be manually modified using method `setContext`, as in the following example:

 ``` java
 ApplyFunction af = new ApplyFunction(new FunctionTree(